onlabsorg/olojs/docs/api/document.md

 evaluate = olojs.document.parse(source);
 namespace = await evaluate(context);
 ```
-- `source` is a string containing olo-document markup
+- `source` is a string containing the source of an olojs document
 - `evaluate` is an asynchronous function that evaluates the document and
   returns its namespace
 - `namespace` is an object containing all the names defined by the inline